janboddez/share-on-pixelfed/README.md

 My Awesome Post Title https://url.to/original-post/
 ```

-Pixelfed will not automatically turn that URL into a clickable link, but we can live with that.
+Pixelfed will ~~not~~ automatically turn that URL into a clickable link ~~but we can live with that~~.
 Posts without a Featured Image will not be shared.
 (The plugin currently doesn't look for other images inside the post, that is.)

 ## Custom Formatting
 If you'd rather format statuses differently, there's a `share_on_pixelfed_status` filter.